harrymt/ray_tracer/README.md

 ## How to Build

-Simply use the [MakeFile](MakeFile) by running the following command in the directory.
+Simply use the [Makefile](Makefile) by running the following command in the directory.

 ```
 make